 Board of Trustees

 Every state and state integrated school in New Zealand has a Board of Trustees.
 Their role is to govern and manage the school, which includes planning and reporting, and employing staff to run the school.
-Boards have specific responsibilities under the Education Act 1989 to help them help students learn and achieve.
+Boards have specific responsibilities under the Education and Training Act 2020 to help them help students learn and achieve.

 How boards work